grebe1991/Guzzle-Practice/README.md

 In order to see the list of available options use ./guzzle --help

 The bin can be recompiled from start_script sourcecode.

+Don't forget to run composer install to get all dependencies !!